austinhrdt/sidious/README.md

 ## Toolkit

 This bot was built using [discord.py](https://github.com/Rapptz/discord.py).
 It is containerized and deployed on AWS Fargate via GitHub Actions workflow, based on [this blogpost](https://aws.amazon.com/blogs/opensource/github-actions-aws-fargate/)

-## TODO

-- [x] increase resource limits
-- [ ] configure autoscaling.
-- [ ] add logging to Cloud Watch.
-- [ ] fix permissions & vpc configuration on aws.
-- [x] fix permissions of bot so administrative privilege is not required.